Splash screen and app icon

 1

-Create a splash screen
+Create a splash screen icon

 2

-Export the splash image as a .png
+Export the splash icon as a .png

-Note: Currently, only .png images are supported to use as a splash screen in an Expo project.
+Note: Currently, only .png images are supported to use as a splash screen icon in an Expo project.
 If you use another image format, making a production build of your app will fail.

 3

-Add the splash screen in app config
+Configure the splash screen icon

 app.json